zachvalenta/jvns.ca/content/post/2019-03-26-what-are-monoidal-categories.markdown

 1. with string diagrams, the lines are objects and the boxes are functions which is the opposite of how usual category theory diagrams are
-1. putting things next to each other in the diagram has a specific meaning ("take the tensor product of those 2 things") where as in usual category theory diagrams it doesn't
+1. putting things next to each other in the diagram has a specific meaning ("take the tensor product of those 2 things") where as in usual category theory diagrams it doesn't. being able to combine things in this way is powerful!
 1. half circles have a specific meaning ("take the dual")
 1. you can use specific elements of a (eg vector space) in a diagram which usually you wouldn't do in a category theory diagram (the objects would be the whole vector space, not one element of